 So towing a caravan around the coast it was to be then!
 So where do we get a caravan?
 For practice we used the said Thompson but the most prolific manufacturer at the time was Sprite – based in Newmarket.
 On 12 January 1982 I phoned them and spoke to a Martin Lumley – who was immediately enthused and left no doubt that a Sprite would be available – they had just released the ‘Compact’ – a 12ft van with a low roof line that extended upwards once stationary.

-Planning the route pre SatNav of course was a challenge.
+Planning the route pre-SatNav was, of course, a challenge.
 I did a lot of groundwork with maps all over the lounge floor for weeks but someone suggested that the AA had got an official coastal route.
 Indeed they had and we simply followed that – although this was in the form of a list – so had to be converted to something our navigator could work with on the road.

 The personnel had an early change in that Nigel had to back out – he had only just become a family man and his lovely wife was not keen on such a ‘mad escapade’ at this point.
 I prevailed upon my oldest friend – once my boss – to join us and so it became – John, Don and myself.